 Keep the perpetrator’s name out of headlines.
 Rarely, if ever, will a generic reference to him in a headline be any less practical.

 Minimize use of images of the perpetrator.
-This is especially important both in terms of aspiring copycats’ desire for fame, and the psychology of vulnerable individuals who identify with mass shooters.
+This is especially important both in terms of aspiring copycats’ desire for fame, and the psychology of individuals who may be vulnerable to identifying with mass shooters.

 Avoid using “pseudocommando” or other posed photos of the perpetrator.
-This should apply especially after these images are outdated, such as showing the Aurora killer again with his red “Joker” hair during his trial three years later, when he was heavier and wore glasses and a beard.
+Such self-styled images are the ones they hope will get publicity.
+These should be avoided especially after the images are outdated, such as showing the Aurora killer again with his “Joker” hair during his trial three years later, when he was heavier and wore glasses and a beard.

-Avoid publishing the perpetrators’ videos or manifestos except when clearly necessary or valuable to the reporting.
+Avoid publishing the perpetrators’ videos or manifestos except when clearly valuable to the reporting.
 Instead, paraphrase, cite sparingly, and provide analysis.
 The guiding question here may be: Is this evidence already easily accessible online?
-If so, is there a genuine reason to reproduce and spread it, other than to generate page views?
+If so, is there a genuine reason to reproduce it in full and spread it, other than to generate page views?